afirstenberg/google-plus-node/README.md

 > CLIENT\_ID="id" CLIENT\_SECRET="secret" node app.js

+You can then connect to the server from a web browser and click on the Sign-In button.

 Most of the output will be logged to either the node.js console or the browser's javascript console, and can be useful to understand what tokens are being received and how they are handled.